ilushh/ilushh/README.md

 - :bowtie: ... and I am originally from northern Germany but currently based in the Ruhrpott.
 - :cloud: Currently I’m in a training programme to become a DEVOPS engineer.
-- :star2: Passed certificates are: was cloud practitioner
+- :star2: Passed certificates are:
+      - AWS Cloud Practitioner :white_check_mark:
 - :book: I am gaining knowledge in various fields including LPIC1, JavaScript, Angular 2, Python, and a range of other modern DevOps Tools @techstarter.de
 - :muscle: I’m seeking a devops apprenticeships starting in July 2023.